 Credit Cards- We require each customer to have a credit card on file with Canine Adventure to ensure prompt payment for the services we've rendered.
 If you receive your bill and would like to charge it to your credit card immediately, please just reply to your billing email and we'll take care of it.
-Should we receive no payment by the 15th of the next month, we will send a notification email and the outstanding balance will be charged to the credit card we have on file for you.
+Should we receive no payment by the next month, we will send a notification email and the outstanding balance will be charged to the credit card we have on file for you.
 If you would like to set up auto pay, please do this via our online account management system.
-Auto pay customers will receive a 3% discount on their monthly bill.
+Auto pay customers will receive a 3% credit on their monthly bill.

 -Meeting your Dog Handler-